As a new freelancer, one of the toughest things so far has been proving myself as a competent human being.

 Becoming an expert and marketing yourself can happen simultaneously.
 When people look you up or ask about you, what will they find?
 Is it the information you want?
 If not, use the tactics below to create the brand image you want your audience to see.

 Show people what you can do.
-Help your potential clients before they even start paying for it.
+Help your potential clients before they even start paying you for it.
 People remember and respect you if you can teach them something new, something valuable.
-There are tons of platforms that allow you to demonstrate your value; you just need to the choose the platforms on which your audience already spend time.
+There are tons of platforms that allow you to demonstrate your value.
+Just choose the platforms on which your audience already spends time.

 Where and how you can add value:

 - Write for news organizations like HuffPost, Buzzfeed, or Medium (easy to become a contributor)

 - Host an email or online course

 - Host an AMA (ask me anything) on Twitter or Reddit